Scheik/docker-files/ros/indigo/indigo-ros-core/README.md

-##ROS Indigo ros-base on Ubuntu 14.04
+##ROS Indigo ros-core on Ubuntu trusty

 This docker container has a ros-base installation on a clean Ubuntu 14.04 installation.